 Playwright is a 3d20 tabletop RPG system that puts emphasis on gradient action results and narrative-influencing combat mechanics.
 It is currently in beta as character abilities and rates of progression are being playtested for balance.
 Playwright has been developed entirely by myself as a hobby project over 3 years.

-Playwright is currently a live and comment-filled Google Doc, being tested by a control playtesting group.
+Playwright’s Player Guide is currently a live Google Doc, being tested by a control playtesting group.
 A basic quick rules PDF for Playwright is available to view below while player Abilities are being tested and tuned.
-Once the core abilities and a more-robust Game Master guide are fleshed out, Playwright will be put into a proper InDesign layout and released for public testing, available here and on DriveThruRPG (for free of course).
+Once the core abilities and a more-robust Game Master guide are fleshed out, Playwright will be released for public testing, available here and on DriveThruRPG (for free of course).

 Playwright started as a collection of homebrew rules meant to improve and mechanically solidify the rules-lite TTRPG Tavern Tales.
 I wanted to create an RPG that had impactful abilities and fluid-yet-simple combat gameplay; something that new players could easily get into and old players could uncover strategies with.
 Many combat and grid-based mechanics are inspired by some of my favorite tabletop RPGs: D&D 5th Edition, 40K’s Deathwatch, and Fate Core.
 My core design goal was to create a network of rules that challenged the player with learning how the gameplay elements worked together to strengthen characters in-game, rather than making the individual mechanics complicated or isolated.